pnp-minh/junior-fe-assignment/part-2-react/README.md

 - [ ] Production build succeeds (`npm run build`)
 - [ ] Code is clean and well-organized
 - [ ] No console errors or warnings
-- [ ] Components are reusable and modular

 ## Questions?